Interstate 57: Future

-I-57 is slated to eventually be extended west along US 60 to Poplar Bluff, Missouri, and then south along the US 67 corridor to North Little Rock, Arkansas, ending at I-40.
+I-57 is slated to eventually be extended west along US 60 to Poplar Bluff, Missouri, and then south along the US 67 corridor to Walnut Ridge, Arkansas, connecting to the existing (as of 2024) Arkansas segment of I-57.
 The extension is listed under High Priority Corridor 89, the I-57 Corridor Extension.
 In April 2016, a provision designating US 67 from North Little Rock to Walnut Ridge, Arkansas, as "Future I-57" was added into the federal fiscal year 2017 Transportation, Housing and Urban Development funding bill and officially became law in 2017.
 On November 7, 2024, the section of US 67 between North Little Rock and Walnut Ridge, Arkansas, was officially designated as I-57 by ArDOT.

 Missouri has already converted 62 mi of the US 60/US 67 corridor between Sikeston and US 160/Route 158 near Harviell to a mixture of freeway and expressway segments.
 All at-grade crossings along the corridor would have to be eliminated before the Interstate designation could be applied.
 This leaves about 12 mi of new freeway between US 160/Route 158 to the Arkansas state line to be constructed.

-In Arkansas, 118 mi of Interstate-grade US 67 runs from I-40 to US 412 in Walnut Ridge, leaving a segment of approximately 40 mi of new Interstate-grade highway along US 67 that still would need to be built in northeastern Arkansas.
+In Arkansas, 118 mi of I-57 runs from I-40 to US 412 in Walnut Ridge, leaving a segment of approximately 40 mi of new Interstate-grade highway along US 67 that still would need to be built in northeastern Arkansas.
 The Arkansas Department of Transportation (ArDOT) announced in September 2023 that work to extend Future I-57 in Clay County would begin in late 2024 or early 2025 depending on when contracts are let along with completion of the final design process.
 The first section will be between the US 67 interchanges at Walnut Ridge and Corning while the second section (which will begin construction starting in 2025) will extend the first section northward to the Missouri state line.
 Plans for the Corning Bypass show Arkansas Highway 657 (AR 657) as a temporary designation for this section until other sections are completed.
 ARDOT broke ground on November 14, 2024 on the Corning Bypass.